fidian/presentations/welcome-to-scouts-bsa/index.md

 Notes:

-On campouts, Scouts will set up tents, the dining fly, and use a patrol box for a kitchen.
-They cook the meals and clean up.
-They are responsible for tending the fire and even getting to activities on time.
+Scouts set up tents, dining fly, patrol box.
+Cook meals, clean up.
+Tend the fire and managing their time.

 What do parents do?
 Great question.
 Mostly sit around and talk.
 Parents are observers.
 Leaders are mostly observers too.